-Jamie and I have been married since April of 2001 and have four children, Katie, Calvin, Justin, and Martin.
+Jamie and I have been married since April of 2001 and have five children, Katie, Calvin, Justin, Gracie, and Martin.
 Please be sure to sign our guestbook and drop us a note!

 On February 3, 2012 our 4th child was born with a congenital heart defect called Hypoplastic Left Heart Syndrome (HLHS).
 He will have 3 "staged reconstruction" open-heart surgeries early in life to reconfigure Martin's cardiovascular system to be as efficient as possible despite the lack of an adequate left ventricle.
 These surgeries do not correct the lesion, and are instead considered "palliative".

-He already had his first (Norwood) surgery at MUSC in Charleston, SC.
+He already had his first (Norwood) and second (Glenn) surgeries at MUSC in Charleston, SC.
 Let's give God the glory in all things.
 We learned this Psalm together as a family some time ago and it's very fitting: "I will bless the LORD at all times: his praise shall continually be in my mouth."
 Psalm 34.